Types of digital wallets

 Risks and precautions in hot wallets

-Hot wallets are connected to the internet, making them more vulnerable to cyberattacks such as phishing, malware, and credential theft.
+Hot wallets are connected to the internet, making them more vulnerable to cyber attacks such as phishing, malware, and credential theft.

-Choosing the most secure wallet
+Choosing the safest wallet

 It is essential to analyze the volume of funds and frequency of transactions to decide between hot or cold options, always prioritizing protection.

-Criteria for selecting wallets based on use
+Criteria for selecting wallets according to use

 Safety and convenience recommendations